leakec/tfc/README.md

 y<sub>x</sub> = 2y, &nbsp;&nbsp; where &nbsp;&nbsp; y(0) = 3.
 </p>

 This differential equation can be viewed as an optimization problem where we seek to minimize the residual of the differential equation, i.e., minimize J where J = y<sub>x</sub> - 2y.
 Classicly, we would have to minimize J using y(x) subject to the constraint y(0) = 3.
 However, with TFC we can minimize J using g(x) where y(x,g(x)) = g(x) + 3 - 0, and g(x) is not subject to any constraints.
 Thus, TFC has translated our differential equation from a constrained optimization problem to an unconstrained optimization problem!
-The benefits doing so include:
+The benefits of doing so include:

 * More accurate solutions
 * Faster solutions